Frequently Asked Questions - FAQ

 The division of the map into Regtherm regions is based on topographical features such as the course of mountain ranges, the height of valley floors, the volume of valleys, and the average height of the terrain.

-This division based on topography is supported by scientific findings that show that convective mixing of the atmosphere mainly occurs along thermal circulation systems (slope wind, valley wind, alpine pumping).
-As a result, homogeneous atmospheric conditions are found in valleys on the one hand, and in regions with similar terrain height on the other.
+This division based on topography is supported by scientific findings showing that convective mixing of the atmosphere mainly takes place along thermal circulation systems (slope wind, valley wind, Alpine pumping).
+As a result, homogeneous atmospheric conditions are found on the one hand in valleys and on the other hand in regions with similar terrain height.

-In addition, the experience of local meteorologists and pilots regarding characteristic and recurring air mass boundaries can be useful in defining the regions more precisely.
-In your home flying region, you surely know such boundaries where the strength of the thermals and the base of the cumulus clouds often change significantly.
-For the creation of 1000+ new definitive regions, we have surveyed numerous local pilots across Europe.
+In addition, the experience of local meteorologists and pilots regarding characteristic and recurring air mass boundaries can be useful for defining regions more precisely.
+In your home flying region, you probably know such boundaries where the strength of the thermals and the base of the cumulus clouds often change significantly.
+For the creation of the 1354 new regions, we interviewed numerous local pilots throughout Europe.

-Your feedback is also requested if you see potential for improvement in the delineation or naming of a region.
-If you think a region has been inappropriately delineated or you have a more suitable name, do not hesitate to contact us at .
-This helps us improve the forecast and the platform.
-It should be noted that we will take every feedback seriously, but we may not be able to address every concern and suggestion for improvement.
+Your feedback is also welcome if you see potential for improvement in the boundaries or naming of a region.
+If you think a region has been inappropriately defined or you have a better name, don't hesitate to contact us at .
+This helps us to improve the forecast and the platform.
+Please note that we take all feedback seriously, but may not be able to address every request and suggestion for improvement.

-One might think that to get even more precise forecasts, smaller regions should simply be defined, down to the smallest valley in the Alps.
-This is not so simple, because the input models ICON-EU and ICON-D2 do not have the necessary grid resolution to capture such small-scale differences.
-If there is no air mass difference in the input data, the Regtherm forecast will hardly be able to depict a difference in thermal strength or cloud base.
-Therefore, the regions were only refined to the extent that the input model can still capture the topographical characteristics in its resolution.
-The new regions are thus as small as necessary to capture the characteristic air mass boundaries, and as large as possible to remain clear and user-friendly.
+One might think that to get even more precise forecasts, you just need to define smaller regions, down to the smallest valley in the Alps.
+It's not that simple, because the input data does not have the necessary spatial resolution to capture such small-scale differences.
+If there is no air mass difference in the input data, the Regtherm forecast will hardly be able to show a difference in thermal strength or cloud base.
+Therefore, the regions were only refined to the extent that the input model can still capture the topographical characteristics at its resolution.
+The new regions are therefore as small as necessary to capture the characteristic air mass boundaries, and as large as possible to remain clear and user-friendly.

 Example:

-Ideally, we could define each small side valley as a thermal region so that the micro-meteorological processes are also modeled by Regtherm.
+You could define every small side valley as a thermal region so that Regtherm also models the micro-meteorological processes.

 Real topography and real thermal regions